 Usually, the signs and symptoms to look out for are itchy, cracked, dry, or blistered skin accompanied by a red rash and/or blisters that may ooze clear fluid.
 However, darker skin tones may have rashes that are gray, purple, or dark brown.

-While CD can occur on any part of the body, contact dermatitis usually affects the hands or the face.
+While contact dermatitis can occur on any part of the body, it usually affects the hands or the face.
 This is due to the fact that these are the parts of the body that are almost always exposed.

 Risk Factors of Contact Dermatitis

 Some people are more at risk of developing contact dermatitis, especially if their workplace requires frequent contact with irritants or allergens: